bradford-hamilton/Ruby-On-Quails/guides/source/generators.md

 Customizing Your Workflow by Changing Generators Templates
 ----------------------------------------------------------

 In the step above we simply wanted to add a line to the generated helper, without adding any extra functionality.
-There is a simpler way to do that, and it's by replacing the templates of already existing generators, in that case `Rails::Generators::HelperGenerator`.
+There is a simpler way to do that, and it's by replacing the templates of already existing generators, in that case `Quails::Generators::HelperGenerator`.

-In Rails 3.0 and above, generators don't just look in the source root for templates, they also search for templates in other paths.
+In Quails 3.0 and above, generators don't just look in the source root for templates, they also search for templates in other paths.
 And one of them is `lib/templates`.
-Since we want to customize `Rails::Generators::HelperGenerator`, we can do that by simply making a template copy inside `lib/templates/rails/helper` with the name `helper.rb`.
+Since we want to customize `Quails::Generators::HelperGenerator`, we can do that by simply making a template copy inside `lib/templates/quails/helper` with the name `helper.rb`.
 So let's create that file with the following content:

 ```erb
 module <%= class_name %>Helper